been-jamming/TiBc/README.md

 * Allocate variables to registers
 * Output \_nostub executables which run on Ti89 and Ti92 calculators
 * Get the compiler to run on the calculator itself with a text editor to make it a native compiler.

+Special thanks to Bisqwit for showing that making a compiler isn't impossible at all.